KashaM767/NC-News/README.md

 #### Creating .env files ####
 You will need to create two .env files for your project: .env.test and .env.development.
-<br>Into .env.test add PGDATABASE=<nc_news_test>
+<br>Into .env.test add PGDATABASE=nc_news_test
-<br>Into .env.development add PGDATABASE=<nc_news>
+<br>Into .env.development add PGDATABASE=nc_news
-__Please ensure that these .env files are .gitignored.__
+<p>__Please ensure that these .env files are .gitignored.__</p>

 This project requires several node dependicies listed in the package-lock.json/package.json files.
-After the env files are created run npm install.
+After the env files are created run __npm install__.

 #### Creating the databases ####
 We'll have two databases in this project: one for development data, and another for simpler test data.
 Seeding data is provided:
-run setup.sql file to create the databases
+- run setup.sql file to create the databases
-- -psql -f ./db/setup.sql
-run run-seed.js
+- run run-seed.js
-- node ./db/seeds/run-seed.js

 The developer database should be populated at the start.
 The test database should be set up to reseed before each test is run.